Thousands of farmers protest outside Welsh Parliament

 Protesters are objecting to proposals by the Welsh Government to require more land to be set aside for environmental schemes.

-Thousands of people have descended on the Welsh Parliament in protest at a proposed overhaul of farming subsidies they say threaten their industry.
+Three thousand people descended on the Welsh Parliament in protest at a proposed overhaul of farming subsidies they say threaten their industry.

 Protesters, who had travelled from across the country to attend the event, cheered, waved Welsh flags and held placards in Welsh and English reading: “No Farmers, No Food”.